Fatmike-GH/Nanomites/README.md

 It enhances runtime protection against both static and dynamic analysis by replacing conditional and unconditional jumps with *int 3* (0xCC) instructions, causing *EXCEPTION_BREAKPOINT* exceptions, which are dynamically resolved at runtime without restoring the original instruction bytes.

-In my implementation, *Nanomites* are applied to the target executable in a post-build step, and a dedicated *Tracer* class manages secure execution at runtime.

 *Nanomites* complicate reverse engineering and debugging by obscuring control flow and generating continuous debugging exceptions at *Nanomite* locations, making step-by-step tracing and analysis more difficult.

 **Keywords**: